Airbnb & Short-Term Rental Rules in Las Vegas, NV (2026)

 Short-term rental rules, registration requirements, and penalties for Las Vegas, NV.
 Source-cited from official municipal code.

-No, short-term rentals are not currently permitted in Las Vegas, NV.
+Yes, short-term rentals (Airbnb/VRBO) are allowed in Las Vegas, NV.

 Operational Rules